Notes

 Waited all your life for a fairytale high school relationship that never came?
 Spend your nights regretting a missed connection that could've been something more?
 Going through a painful breakup?
 This workshop is for anyone who has a bone to pick with capital-R-Romance.
 Through a crash course on heartbreak-related tropes and specially curated writing prompts, participants will learn new ways to turn the quintessential tale of heartbreak on its head.

-*NEW* HOW TO WRITE A FAST, FUN STORY
+(NEW) HOW TO WRITE A FAST, FUN STORY

 For: all students; min.
 10 pax